stardust-xs/charlotte_alpha/data/nlu.md

 - yep, nothing more from me.
 - no [charlotte](ai), that will be it for [now](time).
 - no thank you.
+- No, just the forecast.
+- no, that'll be it.
+- nah, i'm good. thanks
+- no, nothing. that will be it.
+- nothing

 ## intent:saying_no_for_telling_name
 - I'm not going to tell my name